These Hidden Things in Your Home May Be a Fire Hazard

 Having a Dirty Stove While You Cook

 If your stove is covered with grease and other flammable grime, a small kitchen fire can get out of hand quickly.
-Clean and clear the area around the stove before turning on the heat.
-(Learn how to keep your kitchen health-inspector approved in less than five minutes.)
+Clean and clear the area around the stove from potential fire hazards before turning on the heat.

 Sawdust is highly combustible and shouldn’t be left around the garage or in the shop.
 There are a lot of components like electrical wiring, a short spark from metal objects colliding and chemicals during woodworking projects that can quickly ignite a sawdust pile.
-Keep your workspace clean with these handy tips.
+Make sure to clean up this potential fire hazard regularly.

 9-Volt Batteries in Junk Drawers